"I want some white cheerleaders" and music familiar to whites, Levenson wrote

 For Atlanta Hawks controlling owner Bruce Levenson, “a light bulb went off.”

-In a 2012 e-mail addressing the troubles the franchise faced in attracting more affluent white season-ticket holders, Levenson said he had taken a look around Philips Arena and noticed a few things.
+Levenson’s 2012 email addressed the troubles the franchise faced in attracting more affluent white season-ticket holders.
+The owner said he had taken a look around Philips Arena and noticed a few things.

 First, the audience was 70% black, he wrote.
-But that wasn’t all.
 The stadium’s bars were 90% black.
+The cheerleaders were black.
 There were few fathers and sons at the games.
-The cheerleaders were black.
 The music played in the arena was hip-hop, and the after-game concerts were either rap or gospel acts.

 “Then i start looking around at other arenas.
 It is completely different.
 Even (Washington) DC with its affluent black community never has more than 15 pct black audience,” he wrote.

 Now, he’s losing his franchise because of the e-mail.

 In his announcement Sunday, Levenson said he will sell his controlling stake in the team after an “email two years ago that was inappropriate and offensive.”